ddev/ddev/docs/content/users/extend/customization-extendibility.md

 * The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the healthcheck script to work.
 * **IMPORTANT**: Changes to configuration take place on a `ddev start`, when the container is rebuilt for another reason, or when the nginx server receives the reload signal.

-#### Multiple docroots in nginx (advanced)
+### Multiple docroots in nginx (advanced)

-It's easiest to have different webservers in different ddev projects and different ddev projects can [easily communicate with each other](../faq.md), but some sites require more than one docroot for a single project codebase.
+It's easiest to have different webservers in different ddev projects and different ddev projects can [easily communicate with each other](../basics/faq.md), but some sites require more than one docroot for a single project codebase.
 Sometimes this is because there's an API built in the same codebase but using different code, or different code for different languages, etc.

 The generated `.ddev/nginx_full/seconddocroot.conf.example` demonstrates how to do this.
 You can create as many of these as you want, change the `servername` and the `root` and customize as you see fit.

-#### Nginx snippets (deprecated)
+### Nginx snippets

 To add an nginx snippet to the default config, add an nginx config file as `.ddev/nginx/<something>.conf`.
 This feature will be disabled in the future.

-### Providing custom apache configuration
+## Custom apache configuration

 If you're using `webserver_type: apache-fpm` in your .ddev/config.yaml, you can override the default site configuration by editing or replacing the ddev-provided `.ddev/apache/apache-site.conf` configuration.